 In this article we will explain default judgments in Illinois.
 We will answer the questions: “what is a default judgment?” and “what is a prove-up for a default judgment?”
-We will also explain what it means to vacate a default judgment in Illinois,
+We will also explain what notice of the default judgment is required and what it means to vacate a default judgment in Illinois.

 A default judgment occurs in Illinois civil cases when the Defendant has been properly served with a complaint and summons and has failed to file an answer to the complaint by the first court date or to appear in court for the first court date.
 A default judgment can also occur later in the case if the Defendant ceases to participate in required court dates or other court requirements.

 A default judgment grants the relief sought in the plaintiff’s complaint against the defendant and is enforceable just like a judgment order that is entered after a trial.
 After a default judgment is entered, the plaintiff is required to send notice of the judgment to the party that has been defaulted.

 Even when the defendant fails to appear in court, the court may require that the plaintiff present proof of the allegations in the complaint before the default judgment is entered.
 The form of proof that is required varies based on the legal issue and the particular judge.
 In some situations, the only proof that is required is proof that the summons was properly served.
 This usually takes the form of a sheriff’s or special process server’s affidavit.